xiaolipig/MMPFP/README.md

 ## **Requirements**

-Below is a list of the primary requirements for the project (partial):
+Below is a list of the primary requirements for the project :

 - **mindspore** == 2.0.0rc1
 - **numpy** == 1.22.3